 This snowshoe was one of only two that had a full rotating toe cord, unusual in a kids’ shoe, for the maneuverability reasons stated above.
 The first time Max tried these it seemed like it might be a bit of an issue, but not much.
 The second time, he hiked about a mile in the woods on snowmobile tracks and unpacked trails, through puckerbrush and over logs, and he never had a problem.
 He ran in them, crossed brooks and stone walls, played hide-and-seek behind trees.
 Now, don’t get me wrong.
 He’s not quite three-and-a-half, but he’s been using snowshoes for a year and has tried different snowshoe models all winter.
 Be realistic when assessing not just your kid’s age and abilities, but temperament and interest level.
 If she or he’s easily frustrated or only tentatively interested, then getting tangled up a few times might just make her want to throw the snowshoes in the closet forever.

 TSL’s website says shoe sizes for this model start at girls 13, a retailer says they fit junior 11 to men’s 6; we found that they fit Max’s 11s just fine.
 The binding on these shoes, like the snowshoe itself, is a bit weird looking, but again, don’t be put off by that.
 Pull on a tab and slide the heel cup back and forth to adjust the length for the individual boot.
+Tip: do it with an empty boot so you’re not trying to hold your kid’s weight up off the thing you are trying to slide, while trying to slide it.
 Once that is set, two Velcro straps hold the boot in.
 Just Velcro?
 Yup, just Velcro.
-As noted, Max walked a mile, over hill and dale, he crawled, he rolled, and the snowshoes didn’t budge.
+As noted, Max walked a mile, over hill and dale; he crawled, he rolled, and the snowshoes didn’t budge.

 TSL lists 110 pounds as the weight limit for these.
 It’s on the higher end, and one independent website says 90 pounds, but they are 19 inches long, two inches longer than the MSRs, so we can believe they’d give a little more flotation.
 And even as long as they are, the hourglass shape seems to make it easier for a little kid to walk with what amounts to really big feet.